Alex-wcl/yet-another-storm-ui/README.md

  ![image](https://raw.githubusercontent.com/deepnighttwo/yet-another-storm-ui/master/README.img/overview.png)

 ## Settings tab

-For now there is only one setting, the storm restful api URL.
-In this tab, the URL can be specified.
-Then the UI will show the new storm cluster's data.
+Settings tab now has one setting only.
+In case there are more than one storm cluster, yasu supports switch storm restful URL in this tab.
+Specify a new URL and click the "Update Storm URL" button, the new URL will be stored in cookie and sent to server.
+And the UI's data will comes from the new URL.

 ## Host tab